 Here's how you might expect a generic version of findIndex(ofString:in:), called findIndex(of:in:), to be written.
 Note that the return type of this function is still Int?, because the function returns an optional index number, not an optional value from the array.
-Be warned, though-this function does not compile, for reasons explained after the example:
+Be warned, though-this function doesn't compile, for reasons explained after the example:

 '''

+func findIndex<T>(of valueToFind: T, in array:[T]) -> Int? {

 1

-func findIndex<T>(of valueToFind: T, in array:[T]) -> Int? {
+for (index, value) in array.enumerated() {

 2

-for (index, value) in array.enumerated() {
+if value == valueToFind {

 3

-if value == valueToFind {
+return index

 4

-return index
+}

 5

-}

 6

 }

 7

 return nil

 8

 }

 '''

-This function does not compile as written above.
+This function doesn't compile as written above.
 The problem lies with the equality check, "if value == valueToFind".
 Not every type in Swift can be compared with the equal to operator (==).
-If you create your own class or structure to represent a complex data model, for example, then the meaning of "equal to" for that class or structure is not something that Swift can guess for you.
-Because of this, it is not possible to guarantee that this code will work for every possible type T, and an appropriate error is reported when you try to compile the code.
+If you create your own class or structure to represent a complex data model, for example, then the meaning of "equal to" for that class or structure isn't something that Swift can guess for you.
+Because of this, it isn't possible to guarantee that this code will work for every possible type T, and an appropriate error is reported when you try to compile the code.